-And just down the canyon from the lush Cache Valley?
+It also didn't make sense that it was just down the canyon from the lush Cache Valley?
 The first white man to see it didn’t realize what he was looking at.

 Most visitors to Utah have heard about the Great Salt Lake long before they ever get here.

-It’s the largest salt lake in the Western Hemisphere.
+When it is full, it is the largest salt lake in the Western Hemisphere.
 The fourth-largest terminal lake in the world.
 The 37th largest lake on the planet.

 That depends on the year and the runoff from the mountains actually reaching it.
-In any year, though, you can easily float in the lake due to its high salinity.
+In any normal year, though, you can easily float in the lake due to its high salinity.

-But you have to be able to tolerate that smell.
+But you still have to be able to tolerate that smell.
 That rotten egg smell which is present at certain times of the year.

-But it's not actually the Great Salt Lake that smells.
+It's not actually the Great Salt Lake that smells.
 You can read more about that below.

 The Great Salt Lake and its islands provide remarkable scenery and unique recreational opportunities less than a half hour west of Salt Lake City .
 Sunsets over the lake can be breathtaking.
 Indescribable colors blend into the evening sky seemingly dissolving before your eyes.